Forget pink, and forget blue. Instead, let’s take a closer look at neutral nursery styling.

 Do you want this in a nursery?
 Purity?
 Yes.
 Cleanliness?
 No, but rather cosiness.

 So, first of all, if you are looking for warm shades of white, go for white with yellow, orange or pink undertones.
-These warm undertones create cosines and are best in north-facing spaces.
+These warm undertones create cosiness and are best in north-facing spaces.

 So, shades like Ivory, Vanilla, Eggshell, Seashell are shades with warmer undertones like yellow, orange and pink.
 This makes the white not totally white but warm white (see these tones in the ‘Colour Code: White‘ clip below this post).